How to Find New Readers on Social Media

 Authors today are living out the glory days for connectivity.
 Mere decades ago, readers were writing fan mail to authors’ agents, and authors in turn were responding with handwritten letters expressing their appreciation for reading their books.

 Today, social media has erased the need for snail mail—and become a powerful marketing platform for authors in its own right.
-But the truth is that social media in 2024 is a different beast than it was, even a few years ago.
+But the truth is that social media is a different beast than it was even a few years ago.
 With a gazillion platforms fighting for your attention and limited time on your hands, how can you harness social media as a marketing tool to find new readers once you’ve self-published your book?

 Read on for four tips on how to do exactly that.